 These platforms allow you to upload your course content and provide a user-friendly interface for your audience to access your course.
-Alternatively, you can use a website builder like WordPress or Wix to create your website and host your course content.
+Alternatively, you can use a website builder like WordPress or Wix to create your custom website and host your course content.

 It gives you more control over the design and branding of your course, and you can also use plugins and integrations to create a seamless learning experience for your audience.